You want smart political talk without the meltdowns?

 That's what those of us who were polling for Trump and helping advise on the strategy, that's what we were running against.

-That's what helped elect the.
+That's what helped elect the government.

 But when you look at these numbers, I looked at your poll.

-So I mean it seems like Trump's won the argument.
+So, I mean, it seems like Trump's won the argument.

 Yes.

-And his message is the Democrats are looking at this and if they don't stop him right now, Trump's gonna go in office in January, he'll pass his tax cut plan, he'll get the economy growing again.
+And his message is the Democrats are looking at this, and if they don't stop him right now, Trump's going to go in office in January.

-Well, I think I think that's inevitable.
+Well, I think that's inevitable.

-For example, if he brings in the repatriation multinational corporation money at a low rate of ten percent, that that's trillions of dollars that'll be spent if he further incentivizes them and says, All right, if you invest in in Cleveland, Detroit, Milwaukee, and Philadelphia, and he has a number of ribbon cutting ceremonies because these companies they do want to build in an environment where where regulation is not going to be so burdensome and corporate taxes will be dropped to fifteen percent.
+If he further incentivizes them and says, all right, if you invest in Cleveland, Detroit, Milwaukee, and Philadelphia, and he has a number of ribbon-cutting ceremonies because these companies, they do want to build in an environment where regulation is not going to be so burdensome and corporate taxes will be dropped to 15%.

-And then he follows it up with education choice charter schools for kids starting in inner cities because they have been disproportionately impacted in a negative way, then I would argue that that all these people, all these arguments that Republicans are racist, racist, racist, whatever, they all go away.
+And then he follows it up with education, choice, charter schools for kids starting in inner cities because they have been disproportionately impacted in a negative way.

 Because if people are finally given jobs and opportunity and good schools for their kids, I can't imagine them going back to a party that has done nothing for them.